JuliaAI/MLJ.jl/README.md

 ### Available Models

 MLJ provides access to to a wide variety of machine learning models.
-We are always looking for contributors to add new models or help us test existing ones.
-The table below indicates the models that are accessible at present along with a subjective indication of how mature the underlying package is.
-(Run `using MLJ; models()` for the most up-to-date list.)
+We are always looking for [help](CONTRIBUTING.md) adding new models or test existing ones.
+Currently available models are listed below; for the most up-to-date list, run `using MLJ; models()`.

 * *experimental*: indicates the package is fairly new and/or is under active development; you can help by testing these packages and making them more robust,
 * *medium*: indicates the package is fairly mature but may benefit from optimisations and/or extra features; you can help by suggesting either,